Residency Program: Stipends and Benefits

 Vacation & Time Off

 Residents are allotted 28 days of paid vacation time per year (20 weekdays and 8 weekend days).
-Residents accrue 17 days of sick leave per academic year (12 weekdays and 5 weekend days), and sick leave rolls over year to year.
-Residents are guaranteed 10 days of Educational or Professional leave per academic year to attend conferences, board exams, and fellowship interviews.
+Residents receive 17 days of sick leave per academic year, and unused sick leave rolls over year to year.
+Residents are guaranteed 10 days of Professional leave per academic year to attend conferences, board exams, and fellowship interviews.